vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 There are three main steps involved in deploying Tanzu Community Edition.
 The following section describes the main steps and how they are invoked:

 1. Install the Tanzu CLI.
-You will download this from GitHub.
+   You will download this from GitHub and install it on your desktop machine.
 2. Create a cluster for your workloads.
 There are two ways to approach this:
-    a.
-Create a management cluster and then create a workload cluster:
+    - Create a management cluster and then create a workload cluster:
-        - Create the management cluster using the Tanzu Kubernetes Grid Installer.
+       Create the management cluster using the Tanzu Kubernetes Grid Installer.
 This installer is initiated from the Tanzu CLI using the ``tanzu management-cluster create --ui`` command.
-        - Create a workload cluster using the Tanzu CLI.
+       Create a workload cluster using the Tanzu CLI.

-    b.
-Create a stand-alone cluster for your workloads.
-A stand-alone cluster can be a quicker method to get a cluster up and running.
+       or

+    - Create a stand-alone cluster using Tanzu Kubernetes Grid Installer.
-4. Install and configure packages on your cluster using the Tanzu CLI.
+4. Install and configure packages using the Tanzu CLI.